DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 ### Account Cards and Contacts
 Account Cards represent values associated with an individual customer, known in Lightrail as a _Contact_.
 An Account Cards can essentially be thought of as a customer's accounts, making them the suitable mechanism for implementing customer account credit or points programs.
 To further facilitate this, Lightrail enforces a one-card-per-currency-per-customer constraint on Account Cards so that each Contact can only have one account per each currency.
 This assumption makes handling transactions against account credits simpler as will be discussed in the [Accounts Credit Use-Case](#use-cases-account-credits-anchor).
 Unlike Gift Cards, Account Cards do not have a `fullcode` and interactions with their value is only possible via the Card object interface.

+### Transactions

+Various interactions with the Lightrail system take place in the form of _Transactions_.
+The most common such Transactions are _funding_, _withdrawal_, and _refund_.
+Some other interactions such as Card _activation_, _cancellation_, and _freezing_/_unfreezing_ are also modelled as Transactions.

+Lightrail also supports a two-step _pending_ withdrawal.
+A pending withdraw Transaction withholds the funds temporarily until eventually they are collected via a subsequent _capture_, or canceled via a _void_ Transaction.

+Posting Transactions against a Card is [primarily](#post-transaction-by-cardid-anchor) done via its `cardId`.
+However, to facilitate processing Gift Card redemption at the checkout which is one of the most common Gift Card use-cases, Lightrail also provides [an endpoint](#post-transaction-by-fullcode-anchor) for posting Transactions against a Card by its `fullcode`.
+To improve security, this endpoint only allows _withdrawals_.

+One of the features of the Lightrail API is encapsulating the Card Value Stores at the time of Transaction.
+While you can add many promotional attached Value Stores to Cards, you do not need to worry about the logic of splitting withdrawals against the many Value Stores that may exist on the Card when posting Transactions and Lightrail's simple Transaction interface automatically handles that logic for you.
+For example, if there is $30 in the principal Value Store and another $5 attached Value Store from a promotional _Back to School_ program, when attempting a $15 withdrawal, Lightrail automatically decides the break-down of this amount against existing Value Stores and you do not have to specify or even be aware of that.
+In this case, for example, Lightrail will prioritize the spending of the $5 value which is closer to its expiry date, and then, proceed to charge the remaining $10 from the principal Value Store.

 ### Redemption Rules